AMWA-TV/info-006/docs/Device implementation How To.md

 ```
 **Expected Results**

 The command should be accepted with no errors.
-JSON Response to the command should indicate status of 0.
+The JSON Response to the command should indicate a status of 0 (Ok).

 Next retrieve the new gain value by copying and pasting the following into the WebSocket King client: